If we don’t succeed, are we failures?

 Failure sometimes, but not always, involves sin.

 We can fail because we are physically weak, not knowledgeable enough, or for other reasons beyond our control (like outside interference).
 But even in those things, sin is a possibility.
 Did we neglect our bodies and now we are ill?
-Did we refuse to pay attention to our teachers?
-Did we put ourselves in a place we should not have been?
-Sometimes we have no one to blame but us for our failures.
+Is it our refusal to pay attention to our teachers?
+Did we put ourselves in a place